dflorez0/LuaOOPTutorial/README.md

 ...
 ```

-Because it inherits from animal all methods defined in Animal are also defined in Dog.
+Because it inherits from animal, all methods defined in Animal are also defined in Dog.
 Name, age and size are compulsory
 for a dog creation thus they are parameters in the constructor.
 We then call setters in the constructor methods call to
 set the corresponding value.
 ```lua